VAkena/Plex-Media-Renaming/README.md

 # Plex Media Server - Rename content using Filebot CLI

-Mass rename your Plex Media Server Library using Filebot
+Rename your Plex Media Server content using Filebot at scale